GuoxinFang/ReinforcedFDM/README.md

 - You can also change the percentage of the critical region by changing the value below 'Step 1: Input FEA Result' bottom and click 'Change ratio' to redraw the field.
 Notice the parameter used in our paper is already set as the initial value in UI.

 **Step 2: Compute Field** (for both vector field and scalar field) by clicking bottom 'Step 2: Field Computing'.
-This process may take some time.
+This process may take some time to compute the optimized field.

 - After finish computing the field, you can draw the scalar field at by using function "View -> Node" or direct click the "Node" bottom.